Brendan Rodgers is the 12th Premier League manager to depart this season after crisis talks with Leicester on Sunday morning.

 The Telegraph understands there are no immediate replacements lined up and the prospect of coaches Mike Stowell and Adam Sadler taking this week's games against Aston Villa and Bournemouth has not been ruled out.

-Srivaddhanaprabha said: "The achievements of the team under Brendan’s management speak for themselves – we’ve experienced some of our finest footballing moments under his guidance and will always be grateful to him and his staff for the heights they helped us to reach on the pitch.“His place in Leicester City history is assured.
-“However, performances and results during the current season have been below our shared expectations.
+Srivaddhanaprabha said: "The achievements of the team under Brendan’s management speak for themselves – we’ve experienced some of our finest footballing moments under his guidance and will always be grateful to him and his staff for the heights they helped us to reach on the pitch.

 “It had been our belief that continuity and stability would be key to correcting our course, particularly given our previous achievements under Brendan’s management.